exxeleron/qXL/doc/RTD-API-Functions.md

 - `password` [`String`] - password used to connect to q process

 Returns either:
-- alias bound with currently opened connection - in case opened successfully
+- alias associated with currently opened connection - in case opened successfully
 - description of error - in case connection could not be established

 The connection is opened only once.
 When using the same alias for all subsequent function calls, the same existing